 - It is important to pinch the sides of the straw so the air does not come out.
 If you pinch too hard you may block the airflow, if this happens then loosen up your grip.

 - Do not over-inflate the balloon because it will cause the balloon to burst.
 Once the balloon is fully inflated, gently remove the straw while pinching the tab.

-- Choose the right width straw so air flows quickly into the balloon, but make sure it is not too wide or else the straw will damage the balloon self-sealing valve.
+- Choose the correct width straw so air flows quickly into the balloon, but make sure it is not too wide, or else the straw will damage the balloon self-sealing valve.